ABSanthosh/Makerspace-resource-booking/README.md

 - [x] Add equipment category
 - [x] Add multiple types
 - [ ] [User dashboard with editing](https://supabase.com/docs/guides/getting-started/tutorials/with-sveltekit?language=ts)
-- [ ] Hook up new equipment schema to frontend
+- [x] Hook up new equipment schema to frontend
 - [ ] Error in nested instances loop not binding
 - [ ] try to refactor new and edit equipment pane into one
-- [ ] make time sheet
+- [x] make time sheet
+- [ ] Refactor input to FancyInput css

 For each equipment
 - *Generic Name eg: 3d printer